mwenge/psychedelia/README.md

   * [Build Instructions](#build-instructions-3)

 <!-- vim-markdown-toc -->
-This repository collects the reverse-engineered and [commented source code] for the "light-synthesizer" projects by Jeff Minter.
+This repository collects the reverse-engineered and [commented source code] for the early "light-synthesizer" projects by Jeff Minter.

+This repository is part of the [llamasource project](https://mwenge.github.io/llamaSource/).
+For other light synthesizer projects see llamasource's [Virtual Light Machine](https://github.com/mwenge/vlm) repository, which contains the reconstructed source code for the second-generation of Minter's light synthesizer work on the Atari Jaguar.

 [Psychedelia] was Minter's [first realized concept] for a light synthesizer and was implemented originally on the C64.
 The idea is that you manipulate the